 Forms and Surveys

 "This internship provided a lot of insight into the reality of life for girls in the Columbus inner city.
 I learned that even in places like the non-profit sector, there can be a lack of understanding about intersectionality.
-That is where my classes in the WGSS deparmtent served me well."
+That is where my classes in the WGSS department served me well."
 Allison Susor, 1girl, Spring 2016

 "I really enjoyed working with Erin Davies.
 She was patient and caring and was willing to work with my school schedule to help me be the most successful within my internship.
-I would definitely recommend she and the Ohio Juvenile Justice Coalition to prosepctive WGSS intern seeking students...Through this experience, I learned there are some major treatment discrepancies between races within the justice system.
+I would definitely recommend she and the Ohio Juvenile Justice Coalition to prosepective WGSS intern seeking students...Through this experience, I learned there are some major treatment discrepancies between races within the justice system.
 Children of color are more likely to get harsher sentences than their white counterparts.
-They are also more likely to recieve less guidance for navigating the justice system than white children." - Kaylin Brewer, The Ohio Juvenile Justice System, Autumn 2015
+They are also more likely to receive less guidance for navigating the justice system than white children." - Kaylin Brewer, The Ohio Juvenile Justice System, Autumn 2015

 "In the individual sessions that i was able to sit in on, I was able to learn about the therapy of victims of both sexual and physical abuse.
 With children, I was able to learn about Play Therapy...
 These things fit into my goals because often when working in social justice, you deal with people who have experienced abuse.
 I want to work with an organization that helps women who have been the victims." - Chayli Buenger, The Center for Child and Family Services, Summer 2016